-Habitat: Sagebrush deserts to ponderosa pine forests.
+Habitat: Sagebrush deserts to ponderosa pine forest opening and edges.

 Conservation Status: Not of concern